 Late Saturday morning, a flurry of texts go out from hundreds of phones across the US: “What happened last night?”
 After a night of heavy drinking, waking up with little to no memory of what happened has become so commonplace it’s regularly shown on television shows and in movies.
 But alcohol blackouts aren’t as innocent as they seem.
+The dangers of alcohol blackouts are immediate.

 What Is an Alcohol Blackout?

 Alcohol affects nearly every cognitive function of the brain.
 Balance, coordination, decision making, and memory are all affected after only one or two drinks.
 As the number of drinks increases, so does the impact on these functions, especially memory.
 Drink too much, and your brain’s ability to form memories is completely disrupted for as long as you’re impaired.
-This is known as a blackout.
+This is known as an alcohol blackout.

 Types of Alcohol Blackouts

 According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), there are two types of alcohol blackouts.
-In the milder form of a blackout (known as a fragmentary blackout), you retain some memory of what you did and happened to you while you were intoxicated.
+In the milder form of a blackout (known as a fragmentary blackout), you retain some memory of what you did and happened to you while intoxicated.
 In most cases, a simple reminder from someone who was there with you is enough to trigger your memory of the event.
 However, there is another type of blackout that is far more dangerous.

-Alcohol and Memory Lapses – More Common Than You Think
+Alcohol and Memory Lapses

-Binge Drinking and Blackouts
+Binge Drinking and Alcohol Blackouts

-Although most people who experience blackouts consider themselves to be “social drinkers”, the fact that their memory has become significantly impaired indicates that they are drinking far more than they should.
+Although most people who experience the dangers of alcohol blackouts consider themselves to be “social drinkers”, the fact that their memory has become significantly impaired indicates that they are drinking far more than they should.
 This type of consumption is often referred to as binge drinking.
 In general, it refers to an episode during which an adult male consumes five or more drinks in a two-hour period (four or more drinks for women).

 In addition to memory loss, this type of alcohol consumption is associated with a number of other risks, such as: